Personnel Recovery Centres

-Personnel Recovery Centres (PRCs), form a major part of the MOD led Defence Recovery Capability.
-This initiative is delivered in partnership with The Royal British Legion and Help for Heroes and with support from other Service charities and organisations.
-It s designed to assist wounded, injured and sick Service personnel to recover and either return to duty or, with support, move successfully into civilian life.
+Personnel Recovery Centres (PRCs), form a major part of the Ministry of Defence-led Defence Recovery Capability.
+The initiative is delivered in partnership with The Royal British Legion and Help for Heroes, with support from other Service charities and organisations.
+It’s designed to assist wounded, injured and sick Service personnel to recover and either return to duty or move successfully into civilian life.

 Although the average length of a stay is around four months, everyone recovers at different rates and in different ways.

 The PRCs are sited within or close to garrisons, giving access to Army facilities and support, including existing medical, educational and other garrison facilities.
 PRCs offer the chance to recover within a military environment - a factor that's widely considered to improve recovery rates of Service personnel.
 PRCs are open to members of all three Services.